When the sun

 When the sun...
-(Greek: Όταν ο ήλιος) is a novel written by the Greek author Georges Sari in 1971.
+(Greek: Όταν ο ήλιος) is a novel by Greek author Georges Sari in 1971.
 A French translation was published by Esprit Ouvert in 2004, Suisse.

 Plot summary

 Greece faces the German occupation, a tormenting way of life for Greeks.
-Zoe will grow up with the horror of famine; she will hope for something better.
-She will suffer.
-She will live with it till the end of Evil.
-Then the wild feast of Liberation takes place.
-Zoe is twenty years old!
-A new life is awaiting her...

-In the pages of this novel, that became a “classic”, famine, resistance against the oppressor, fear and optimism for a better future are described with sensitivity and a restrained sense of tragedy.
+Zoe grows up witnessing famine and hoping for a better life.
+She suffers and lives with it.
+Liberation takes place when Zoe is twenty years old, awaiting a new life.
+The novel underscores famine, resistance against the oppressor, fear, and optimism for a better future with sensitivity and a restrained sense of tragedy.